 - Selected by development director to train new hires in company-specific work procedures.

 These are only two examples of effective strategies for structuring the “Experience” section of your resume: there are many ways you can present the information about each job.
 A resume template can help guide you toward choosing a design that works for you.

 Whatever style and format you select, make sure to be consistent.
 If you are using bullet points to describe your most recent position, you should use bullet points to describe each position you have held.
-If you have the years you worked left-aligned for one job, make sure that you follow that same alignment for each and every position listed in the section.
+If you have the years that you worked left-aligned for one job, make sure that you follow that same alignment for every position listed in the section.